AdrianLangseth/NAIL-Jetson-Demo-Project/README.md

 The Jetson Nano using the [Raspberry Pi NoIR Camera V2](https://www.raspberrypi.org/products/pi-noir-camera-v2/) is extremely near-sighted when it comes to object recognition.
 It accurately and notices objects within ~25cm.
 This applies for all feasible resolutions.
 This can be fixed by running on better hardware.

-The Jetson Nano is extremely opposed to virtual environments.
-Every

 ## ⏭ ToDo
 The file structure is a mess.
 I got too deep into the web before I found that I would be the only one able to understand how it is connected, and now its been a month since I last looked at it and cannot remember a thing.
+Also, the file structure is too rigid.
+The sys.path is appended with the direct paths to the other modules.
+This should be changed to be relative, not explicit references.

+For ease of use, I copied the mono_640x192 model into the Hide'n'Seek Project Directory.
+If references is updated to run through the `../monodepth2` package, it can be removed.

+## License
+This work has a standard MIT License, which can be found in [LICENSE.txt](LICENSE.txt)

 ## Disclaimer
-This code is used only non-commercially, following the licensing of Niantic Monodepth2.
+This code was used in an educational manner, following the non-commercial license of Niantic Monodepth2.